ayeshasiddiqs7/user-info-with-react/README.md

-# Fetch User with React
+# Fetch User with React.js

 This is the first delivery of `Fetch a User Info` series of work.
 It's done with the use of various libraries and/or framework.